Montesano, Washington: Parks and recreation

 In the northern part of the town is Lake Sylvia State Park.
 Wynooche Valley Road is a route that travels north from Montesano and follows the course of the Wynoochee River; it forms an access way to the southern Olympic Mountains and the southern quarter of Olympic National Park.

 Infrastructure

 The city was a recipient of the installation of flood control measures near Montesano's wastewater treatment plant.
 As part of the Chehalis Basin Strategy, log jacks were placed during 2018–2019 that helped increase the riverbank of the migrating Wynoochee River, which was threatening the plant that during flooding would have inundated the community with sewage runoff.
 The $2 million cost of the project was estimated to have saved over $40 million in future cleanup and containment efforts.
 The fortification increased the habitat of aquatic species and extended the operating life of the plant by several decades.

+Education

+Primary and secondary education in Montesano is provided by the Montesano School District.